ombulabs/blog/_posts/2019-03-19-processing-a-csv-file-in-batch-with-sidekiq.markdown

 ## Conclusion

 As we can see this pattern can be very helpful when you need to turn a big file upload into a batch background process by breaking it into several small jobs and keeping track of each job in the batch.

-This helped us to improve the performance of the upload process for our client and allowed us to generate a report with all the rows that end up with a problem (eg. the row didn't have a required field), making possible for the user to re-upload the file after fixing all the issues.
+This approach helped us to improve the performance of the upload process for our client and allowed us to generate a report with all the rows that end up with a problem (eg. the row didn't have a required field), making possible for the user to re-upload the file after fixing all the issues.